BenGOsborn/Markotplace/README.md

 ## Immediate

--   One of my apps failed to start (maybe look into the updating tool ?)
+-   One of my apps failed to start (maybe look into the updating tool ?) (could be to do with the build times ?)
 -   Look at all instances of cacheData and check if I can use a different identifier for something (and clear cache) (ESPECIALLY LOOK FOR CACHE CLEARS)
 -   Try and looking at all .find instances and try and cache some of them
 -   Change to port 443 for HTTPS instead of 80